 Friends of the wetlands

-The Friends of Edithvale-Seaford Wetlands have been pivotal in protecting and improving the wetlands.
-Les Williams, 'Old Man of the Swamp' and the group's co-founder, speaks of their many activities and achievements, including helping the wetlands gain international recognition for their significance.
+The Friends of Edithvale-Seaford Wetlands have been pivotal in protecting and improving the wetlands, which have gained international recognition for their significance.

 Narrator – N1